mcrovero/effect-nextjs/README.md

 // Use it directly
 export default page

-// Or use it in a Next.js page export default async function Page(props: {
+// Or use it in a Next.js page (choose one default export) export default async function Page(props: {
   params: Promise<{ id: string }>
   searchParams: Promise<Record<string, string>>